Does Oil Conduct Heat

 Conclusion

-Oil is a non-polar substance, meaning that its molecules do not have a dipole moment.
-This means that oil does not conduct heat as well as other substances, like water.
-However, oil can still conduct heat if there is a temperature gradient between the two ends of the oil.
+Oil is a nonpolar substance; nonpolar molecules lack a dipole moment.
+This means that oil does not conduct electricity well, unlike other substances.
+However, oil can still conduct heat if there is a temperature gradient across its length.

 About the author